Stars vs. Lightning Player Props Betting Odds

-Joe Pavelski and Nikita Kucherov are among the players with prop bets available when the Dallas Stars and the Tampa Bay Lightning meet at American Airlines Center on Saturday (at 2:00 PM ET).
+Player prop bet odds for Nikita Kucherov, Joe Pavelski and others are available when the Tampa Bay Lightning host the Dallas Stars at Amalie Arena on Monday (opening faceoff at 7:00 PM ET).

 Place your bets on any NHL matchup at BetMGM, and sign up with our link for a first-time deposit bonus!